-- August 25 through 28 – National Park Service Birthday (and following weekend)
+- August 25 – National Park Service Birthday

 The National Park Service, U.S. Fish & Wildlife Service, Bureau of Land Management, Bureau of Reclamation, and the U.S. Forest Service also participate in the America the Beautiful National Parks Pass and Federal Recreational Lands Pass programs.